mvolkmann/MyUnixEnv/notes/GoNotes.md

 - decrement: `--`
 - assignment: `=` (existing variable), `:=` (new variable)
 - comparison: `==`, `!=`, `<`, `<=`, `>`, `>=`
+  - arrays are compared by comparing their elements
+  - structs are compared by comparing their fields
+  - slices, maps, and functions cannot be compared
 - logical: `&&` (and), `||` (or), `!` (not)
 - bitwise: `&`, `|`, `^`, `&^` (bit clear)
 - bitwise assignment: `&=`, `|=`, `^=`, `&^=`